cmelab/planckton-flow/README.md

 ### Run

-0. Pre-run steps:
+0. Pre-run steps: (These commands can be added to your .bashrc to save time.)

-    1. Make sure singularity is available
+    1. Make sure singularity is available,

         Fry:
         ```bash
         module load singularity
         ```
         Bridges2: singularity is loaded by default
-    2. CUDA libraries are on your path
+    2. CUDA libraries are on your path,

         Fry:
         ```bash